-First came the flatirons (which Noughties teen didn’t have a poker-straight phase?).
+First came the flatirons (which '00s teen didn’t have a poker-straight phase?).
 Then came the highlights.
-Chunky and stripy at first, courtesy of my local hairdresser (with pictures of Cher in the window), and then elegant and expensive-looking when I graduated to a "proper" salon.
+Chunky and stripy at first, courtesy of my local hairdresser (with throwback pictures of Cher in the window), and then elegant and expensive-looking when I graduated to a "proper" salon.
 Finally, along came Rosie Huntington-Whiteley and her effortless bedroom hair.
-Those undone curls were the final nail in the coffin of my hair's health as I succumbed to the power of curling rods.
+Those undone curls were the final nail in the coffin of my hair's health as I succumbed to the power of curling wands.

-Until now, nothing’s been able to repair them.
-Which is why Olaplex is so groundbreaking, Vanessa Boland, Olaplex’s Education Manager proudly explains, "Olaplex works by finding single sulphur hydrogen bonds and cross-linking them back together to form disulphide bonds.
+Until now, nothing’s been able to repair them — which is why Olaplex is so groundbreaking.
+Vanessa Boland, Olaplex’s Education Manager explains, "Olaplex works by finding single sulfur hydrogen bonds and cross-linking them back together to form disulfide bonds.
 There’s nothing else on the market that can do this."
-And what’s more – perhaps more excitingly for salon staff – its reparative properties allow colorists to undertake more extreme color transformations in less time.
+And what’s more — perhaps more exciting for salon staff — its reparative properties allow colorists to undertake more extreme color transformations in less time.

-If you’ve ever sat in the salon while someone has a ‘color correction’ (or suffered the indignity yourself), you’ll know that lifting, say, a murky grey tone to a brilliant blonde can take several sessions.
+If you’ve ever sat in the salon while someone has a "color correction" (or suffered the indignity yourself), you’ll know that lifting, say, a murky gray tone to a brilliant blonde can take several sessions.
 Not with Olaplex.
-Using it while coloring the hair not only repairs past damage but also acts as insurance against future grievances.
+Using it while coloring the hair not only repairs past damage, but also acts as insurance against future grievances.
 Hell, Kim Kardashian West said the only thing that rescued her hair from her two-week dalliance with platinum blonde was rigorous use of Olaplex.
-With eight patents pending worldwide, Olaplex’s three-step system (two in-salon applications, one at home) seemed untouchable.
+With several patents pending worldwide, Olaplex’s three-step system (two in-salon applications, one at home) seemed untouchable.